objectiser/opentracing-prometheus-example/OpenShift.md

 You can use a more [recent version](https://github.com/openshift/origin/releases) if available.

+NOTE: The alpha version is currently required, as the previous stable version does not include Kubernetes RBAC authorizaion support.

 When fully started, then launch the dashboard using the link displayed following `The server is accessible via web console at:
 `.
 Log in using the credentials `developer/developer` and navigate to the `New Project` overview page.